causalNLP/causal-agent/docs/source/theory/causal_inference_basics.rst

 * Temperature → Ice cream sales (hot weather increases sales)
 * Temperature → Drowning deaths (hot weather increases swimming)

-**How CAIS Handles This**: The agent automatically identifies potential confounders in your dataset and selects methods that control for them.
+**How Causal Agent Handles This**: The agent automatically identifies potential confounders in your dataset and selects methods that control for them.

 Selection Bias
 ~~~~~~~~~~~~~~